Through The Fibro Fog

 Jump to Recipe Print Recipe

-dairy free pumpkin seed pesto in a white bowl on a wooden board next to garlic and basil leaves.
+pumpkin seed pesto sauce in a bowl next to pumpkin seeds, fresh basil leaves, garlic and olive oil.

 Jump to: